Ryan Tannehill Player Prop Bets for NFL Week 9 | Tennessee vs. Los Angeles 11/7/2021

 Season Stats

-- He's also figured in the ground game, with 165 rushing yards (20.6 ypg) on 23 carries with three rushing touchdowns.
+- He also has 165 rushing yards on 23 carries with three touchdowns, averaging 20.6 yards per game.

-- The Titans have called a pass in 50.5% of their plays from scrimmage this year while staying on the ground 49.5% of the time.
+- The Titans have thrown the football in 50.5% of their plays from scrimmage this year while staying on the ground 49.5% of the time.
 This offensive attack ranks sixth in the NFL in points scored.

 - Tannehill accounts for 48.6% of his team's red zone plays, with 36 of his 262 pass attempts coming from inside the opponent's 20-yard line.